gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 mamba is used instead of conda to speed up the environment management.
 This is especially relevant as we use the large conda forge channel.

-We noticed that is is advisable to set up conda forge as default channel.
-Failing to do so we got incompatibilities with outdated packages form the default repository.
+We noticed that it is advisable to set up conda forge as default channel.
+Failing to do so we got incompatibilities with outdated packages from the default repository.

 It is also required to create the folder structure manually.
 The notebooks have to be in a subfolder (scripts in our case), the exact location of the data files has to be set in the notebook and an output folder must be present before running the code.
-While this could be automated with a bash skript, we believe the folder structure will be different for every project and therefore it is sensible to set it up manually.
+While this could be automated with a bash script, we believe the folder structure will be different for every project and therefore it is sensible to set it up manually.

-### Explaination of the workflow
+### Explanation of the workflow

 The workflow runs in the following basic steps: